divshot/docs/guides/domains/registrars.md

 # Custom Domains on Divshot

-It's easy to get your custom domain set up on Divshot.
+<p class="lead">It's easy to get your custom domain set up on Divshot.
 We've collected guides from the major registrars on how to set up your CNAME.
-Just point a CNAME record to `your-app.divshot.io`.
+Just point a CNAME record to <code>your-app.divshot.io</code>.</p>

 If you don't see your registrar here and would like to have it listed, please [get in touch](mailto:support@divshot.io).